More efficient. More precise. More sustainable.

 Learn more about BMP eligibility.

-To qualify for financial support, growers need a 4R Nutrient Stewardship Plan verified by a Certified Crop Adviser or Professional Agrologist who has earned the 4R Nutrient Stewardship designation from Fertilizer Canada.
+A 4R plan is one of the requirements when applying for funding.
+To be eligible, your plan must be developed and verified by a Certified Crop Adviser or Professional Agrologist who has earned the 4R Nutrient Stewardship designation from Fertilizer Canada.

 To find a qualified CCA or P.Ag. in your area, visit the Fertilizer Canada website for a listing of 4R designated agri-retailers.